rapyuta-robotics/rapyuta-io-docs/hugo/content/7_FAQ/76_account-management.md

 #### Q. What is the billing cycle?
 > {{%expand "Answer" %}}
-The billing cycle starts with the first day of every month and ends on the last day.
+The billing cycle starts on the first day of every month and ends on the last day.
 In the case that you have signed up for a plan in-between a month, your billing cycle starts on that particular day and ends on the last day of that month.
 Correspondingly you will be charged on a prorated basis (for example if you signed up on 15th June 2020, you will be charged for the period beginning on 15th and ending on the 30th - i.e 15 days as calculated on a prorated basis).
 From the following month, the standard monthly billing cycles continue to apply.
 {{% /expand%}}

 #### Q. How do I switch between the plans?